-- Man’s Best Friend Innovative Community Engagement Program by Poydras Home in New Orleans, LA
+- Man’s Best Friend Program by Poydras Home in New Orleans, LA

-Poydras is creating a partnership with a local animal rescue organization to enhance the lives of persons living with dementia through animal companionship and enduring social, emotional, and tactile experiences.
+Poydras created a partnership with a local animal rescue organization through which persons living with dementia groom rescued dogs for adoption into their “forever homes.”
+The program touches each person’s hard-wired need to help others as well as being touched by animal companionship and enduring social, emotional, and tactile experiences.

-- Virtual Exercise Classes by the Town of Arlington, MA
+- Virtual Yoga Classes by the Town of Arlington, MA

 - Community Social Connections Program by Martha’s Vineyard Center For Living, MA

-- Art Is…In Program for professional curated art kits by The Memory Center of the University of Chicago Medicine and GoldMind Arts and Aging
+- Art Is…In Program by University of Chicago Medicine Memory Center and GoldMind Arts for curated art kits.

 Artists for Alzheimer’s (ARTZ)

-ARTZ was established to enhance the cultural and creative life of people living with dementia, enable them to express their inner selves, and lessen the stigma that often accompanies a diagnosis of Alzheimer’s disease.
-ARTZ has sponsored programs in museums, theaters, and communities in the United States and Europe to bring the arts into the lives of persons living with dementia and their caregivers.
-Most importantly, ARTZ established a network of amateur and professional artists who volunteer to work with or perform for people with dementia in care facilities or in day settings in the community.
-Activities include
+ARTZ enhances the cultural and creative life of people living with dementia, enables them to express their inner selves, and lessens the stigma that often accompanies a diagnosis of Alzheimer’s disease.
+ARTZ established a network of amateur and professional artists who volunteer to work with or perform for people with dementia in care facilities or in day settings in the community.

 Meet Me at the Movies